 Planting peppers is easy.
 Just follow these steps:

-Prepare the ground with a tiller or turning fork.
+If planting in-ground, prepare the soil with a tiller or turning fork.
 Work a 3- to 5-inch layer of compost or other organic matter into the soil to a depth of 8 of 10 inches.
+When planting in a container, fill the container with a premium quality potting soil such as Miracle-Gro® Potting Mix.
 Using your trowel, dig a planting hole just deep enough to cover the root-ball of the plant.
-Space holes 18 inches apart for most peppers; some of the larger bells may need 24 inches.
+Space in-ground holes 18 inches apart for most peppers; some of the larger bells may need 24 inches.

 Set the plant in the hole so that the top of the root-ball is level with the ground surface.
 Do not plant deeply like tomatoes, or the plants may rot.
 Make sure to bury the top rim of the pot so that there is nothing to stick up above the ground after planting.